 Originally from La Rioja, Spain, I studied Fine Art & Photography at the Universities of Salamanca & Barcelona, II have exhibited my work in numerous international exhibitions, including James Freeman Gallery in London, Somerset House for The National Open art Competition, and Saatchi Gallery in London and Pantocrator Gallery in Shanghai.

-My most recent exhibitions include Exhibition ANIMA in Saatchi Gallery in 2019 where I exhibited my latest sculpture work and the Photography exhibition A certain Panorama, work exhibited along with some of the most relevant emerging photographers in Spain - Sala Canal Isabel II, Madrid
+My most recent exhibitions include Exhibition ANIMA in Saatchi Gallery in 2019 where I exhibited my latest sculpture work and the Photography exhibition A certain Panorama, where I exhibited to of my projects with some of the most relevant emerging photographers in Spain - Sala Canal Isabel II, Madrid -